sameer6699/FitHub/README.md

 ---

 <div align="center">
-  Made with ❤️ by the PhysioFit Team
+  Made with ❤️ by the FitHub Team
 </div>